 Seven appointments for two-year terms by the Governor upon recommendation of Council

 The Community Development Advisory Committee provides policy guidance for and exercises oversight with respect to activities and services provided under the Housing and Community Development Act of 1974.
 The Committee makes recommendations to County Council on matters affecting the Consolidated Plan and other related matters as the common interest of the participating governments may dictate.
-The Committee consists of representatives from 9 (nine) local governments and 4 (four) non-government partners.
+The Committee consists of representatives from 11 (eleven) local governments and 4 (four) non-government partners.
 The non-government partners must be one representative from each the financial, legal, and construction fields as well as one community-based representative.
-Terms of the Community Development Advisory Committee will initially be staggered with two members holding one year terms and two holding two year terms.
-Following initial appointments, terms will be two years.
+Terms are four years.

-Four appointments for two-year terms (initial terms staggered)
+15 appointments for four-year terms (initial terms staggered)

 Eleven appointments for four-year terms